darkvortex144/Expenso/README.md

 1. Clone the repository
 2. Open in Android Studio
 3. Sync Gradle
-4. Run on emulator or device
+4. Run on device or emulator

-## License

-MIT